t7ru/Fandom-Top-Contributors/README.md

-# Discord Webhook Bot
+# Fandom Top Contributors Webhook

 This project is a Discord webhook 'bot' that fetches contributor data from a Fandom wiki and posts a summary to a Discord channel every week.
 The bot is designed to be run via a scheduler like GitHub Actions.

+Using GitHub Actions is recommended.

 ## Environment Variables

-To run this project, you need to set up the following environment variables.
+To run this project, you need to set up the following environment/secret variables.
 You can create a `.env` file in the root of your project for local development.

 ```
 WEBHOOK_URL=your_discord_webhook_url